DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The joinMessage is ability to toggle join and leave message being sent to the discord channel.
 This should be set to `false` in an inactive guilds since messages can be spammy.

+### Console

+The Discord options includes the `maxEventSize`, `debug`, and `debugChannel` options.

+The `maxEventSize` is max length of message which can be logged.
+I recommend you not touching this unless u know what You are doing.

+The `debug` is option to toggle logging all messags on discord, even public chat.
+This is useful for checking something but You can't get on the PC or You are lazy to launch minecraft.

+The `debugChannel` is the ID of the text channel where the bot should send messages.

 ### Commands

 `< >` = Required arguments, `[ ]` Optional arguments

 `Discord`

-- `!help` - Displays the list of commands
-- `!guildtop [integer]` - Top 10 members with the most guild experience.
+- `/guildtop [integer]` - Top 10 members with the most guild experience.
-- `!relog [delay]` - Relogs the MC client, a delay can be given in seconds, if no delay is given it will default to 5 seconds
-- `!override <command> [args]` - executes the string attached.
+- `/override <command> [args]` - executes the string attached.
 This is a dangerous permission to grant
-- `!invite <player>` - Invites the specified user to the guild, providing the guild isn't full
+- `/invite <player>` - Invites the specified user to the guild, providing the guild isn't full
-- `!kick <user> [reason]` - Kicks the specified user from the guild
+- `/kick <user> [reason]` - Kicks the specified user from the guild
-- `!promote <user>` - Promotes the specified user by 1 rank
+- `/promote <user>` - Promotes the specified user by 1 rank
-- `!demote <user>` - Demotes the specified user by 1 rank
+- `/demote <user>` - Demotes the specified user by 1 rank
-- `!online` - View online player in the guild
+- `/online` - View online player in the guild

 `Minecraft`